Planets in astrology: Saturn

-In astrology, Saturn is associated with focus, precision, nobility, ethics, civility, lofty goals, career, great achievements, dedication, authority figures, stability, virtues, productiveness, valuable hard lessons learned, destiny, structures, protective roles, balance, meritocracy, conservatism, and karma (reaping what you have sown or cosmic justice) but with limitations, restrictions, boundaries, anxiety, tests, practicality, reality, and time.
+In astrology, Saturn is associated with focus, precision, nobility, ethics, the father, civility, lofty goals, career, great achievements, dedication, authority figures, stability, virtues, productiveness, valuable hard lessons learned, destiny, structures, protective roles, balance, meritocracy, conservatism, and karma (reaping what you have sown or cosmic justice) but with limitations, restrictions, boundaries, anxiety, tests, practicality, reality, and time.
 It concerns a person's sense of duty, commitment, responsibility, including their physical and emotional endurance in times of hardships.
 Saturn is fundamentally economical.
 It also represents concern with long-term planning or foresight.
 The Return of Saturn is said to mark significant events in each person's life.
 According to the 1st-century poet Manilius, Saturn is sad, morose, and cold, and is the greater malefic.
 Claudius Ptolemy states that "Saturn is lord of the right ear, the spleen, the bladder, the phlegm, and the bones."
 Saturn symbolized processes and things that were dry and cold, which are necessary balancing aspects to maintain life.
 It governs the melancholic humor.